docker/docs/desktop/get-started.md

 > **Note**
 >
-> Docker Desktop automatically signs you out after 90 days, or 30 days of inactivity.
+> Docker Desktop automatically signs you out after 90 days, or after 30 days of inactivity.

 ### Credentials management for Linux users